-The Cosplay Show will be located at the Lila Cockrell Theatre in 2015.
+The Cosplay Show will be located at the Lila Cockrell Theatre for all future San Japan conventions.
 The stage is 113 feet wide and there will be 25 feet behind it with a curtain drop.
 However, don’t plan to do anything extravagant with a stage that large.